mccright/KaliDockerFile/README.md

 ```
 docker ps -a
 ```
-Or if you need to know their sized as well
+Or if you need to know their sizes as well
 ```
 docker ps -a -s
 ```